 Your added help will make this happen!

-With grants, scholarships, student loans, work-study and most likely a slew of part-time positions to cover living expenses, enrolling at Wesleyan College is the biggest decision I've made in my life without any outside influence.
-I just have to get there.
-My classes are registered for, books are on order, dorm reservations turned in, my "back to school" list on Amazon is growing.
-I just need to get there!
+With grants, scholarships, student loans, work-study, and most likely a slew of part-time positions to cover living expenses, enrolling at Wesleyan College is the biggest decision I've made in my life without any outside influence.
+And here I am!!!

 With your contributions...

-You will help me get to Wesleyan College in Macon, Georgia, for the Fall-2020 semester.
-You will help me return to my passion as a graphic designer by providing the singular most important tool of the industry - a Mac.
-You will also help me overcome the boundaries many women face on their journeys to becoming leaders in business.
+You will help me stay at Wesleyan College in Macon, Georgia.
+You will help me develop my passions for printing, publishing, business, and entertainment.
+You will support not only my dreams but the dreams of others around me as together we face the challenges of being the "COVID-Class" while shattering the ceiling so many of us have hit.
+You will also encourage me as I overcome the boundaries many women face on their journeys to becoming leaders in business.
 You are invited to watch as I tackle issues head-on, and learn to deal with them in a more professional manner than I have in the past.
 I am polishing my old blog and will be chronicling this journey so other women, young and old, may become inspired and take that leap to pursue their dreams.
 I hope they will learn from my mistakes and share in my triumphs.
 It is just part of how I will share with everyone who helps me in this venture.

 Any amount toward my goal of $3,000 will be deeply appreciated.
 I cannot thank you enough right now for reading this and to consider a contribution.
 What I can do, is be more open and honest about the challenges I face - and how I deal with them.
 I can spread my wisdom, and share my aloha with everyone who cares to listen, read, or watch ...